Powerlearnproject/se-assignment-day-2-git-and-github-Omomayorwah/README.md

 To create and merge a pull request, a developer typically: forks the repository, creates a new branch for their changes, commits their work, pushes the branch to their fork, and then opens a pull request on the main repository specifying the source and target branches, allowing reviewers to assess the code before the project maintainer merges the changes into the target branch; this process often includes providing a clear description of the changes and addressing any feedback from reviewers before merging.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
+Forks are often used to iterate on ideas or changes before they are proposed back to the upstream repository, such as in open source projects or when a user does not have write access to the upstream repository.

+In version control systems like Git, "forking" creates a completely separate copy of a repository on the remote server, usually under your own account, allowing you to make changes without affecting the original project, while "cloning" creates a local copy of a repository on your computer, enabling you to work on the project without directly impacting the remote repository; essentially, forking is for making independent changes and contributing back through pull requests, while cloning is for local development on a project you have access to modify directly.

+Forking is particularly useful when you want to experiment with changes to a project without affecting the original version, especially in situations like: contributing to open-source projects where you don't have direct write access, making significant modifications to a project before proposing them back to the main repository, testing out new features without impacting the stable version.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.